ZimoLiao/zimoliao.github.io/_pages/cv.md

 {% include base_path %}

-<p></p>
+===

 Education
 ---
-* B.S. in Aerospace Engineering, Nanjing University of Aeronautics and Astronautics, 2021
 * Ph.D in Fluid Mechanics, University of Science and Technology of China, 2026 (expected)
+* B.Eng. in Aerospace Engineering, Nanjing University of Aeronautics and Astronautics, 2021

 Skills
 ---